itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post.md

 ### How do I get started?

 Getting a site live using the CloudCannon Bitbucket add-on is easy.
-First navigate to the [Bitbucket Add-On directory](https://bitbucket.org/account/addon-directory/) and install CloudCannon.
+First, navigate to the [Bitbucket Add-On directory](https://bitbucket.org/account/addon-directory/) and install CloudCannon.

 ![](/uploads/versions/list---x----1000-625x---.png)